hexrcs/fullstack-graphql-next-nexus-prisma/README.md

 ## Conclusion

 I hope you have enjoyed this tutorial and have learned something useful!
-You can always find the source code and [step-by-step commits](https://github.com/hexrcs/fullstack-graphql-next-nexus-prisma/commits/master) in [this GitHub repo](https://github.com/hexrcs/fullstack-graphql-next-nexus-prisma).
+You can find the source code in [this GitHub repo](https://github.com/hexrcs/fullstack-graphql-next-nexus-prisma).

 Also, check out the [Awesome Prisma list](https://github.com/catalinmiron/awesome-prisma) for more tutorials and starter projects in the Prisma ecosystem!